Esri/geodev-hackerlabs/develop/wab_custom_widget.md

 In this lab you will create a custom widget for Web AppBuilder.

-1. Create a new app in Web App Builder.
-Give it a title Portland Neighborhoods WAB App and click Ok.
+1. Create a New Default (2D)app in Web App Builder.
+Give it a title `Custom Widget App` and click Ok.

-2. Click Map and choose Web Map.
-Select public and search for Portland Bike Map.
-Select OK and click save.
+2. Click the Plateau Theme and click save.

-3. Click the widgets folder (e.g., webappbuilder\server\apps\1) for the application you just created.
+3. Click the widgets folder (e.g., webappbuilder\server\apps\1\widgets) for the application you just created.

 4. [Download Simple Graphic zip] (wab/SimpleGraphic.zip?raw=true) unzip it and copy the folder to the widgets directory.

-5. Click SimpleGraphic folder>click Widget.js, update the function definition and extend the BaseWidget class:
+5. Edit SimpleGraphic folder>click Widget.js, update the function definition and extend the BaseWidget class:
      ```javascript
 function(declare, BaseWidget, SimpleMarkerSymbol, Graphic) {
   var clazz = declare([BaseWidget], {